XinZ0419/Deep-Hybrid-Spectro/README.md

 Methods
 =======

-network
+Network
 -------
 Regarding the neural network, we initially trained two different 4-layer fully connected neural networks for classification.

 The two networks have the same numbers of hidden layers and neurons, but the different parameters, because one is based-on raw signals, named time-domain neural network, and the other employed FFT responses, called frequency-domain neural network.

 Next, based on two pretrained networks, we trained the third fully connected neural network, taking the input of concatenated outputs from the second-to-last layers from these two networks.

-signal processing
+Signal processing
 -----------------
-we used fft to extract the frequency features of raw signals, and used some filters for detecting two rates.
+We used fft to extract the frequency features of raw signals, and used some filters for detecting two rates.

 Experiment
 ==========